KHJ (AM): 1920s and 1930s

 For a short time during the late 1920s and early 1930s KHJ was the Los Angeles affiliate and West Coast production hub of the fledgling CBS radio network, the originating station for Bing Crosby's first national network radio show in 1931.
 On April 29, 1934, the cartoon character Donald Duck made his first appearance, on the California Melodies radio program of KHJ, a few days before he debuted in animated form in the Silly Symphony short The Wise Little Hen.
 CBS would eventually purchase a more-powerful West Coast flagship station, 50,000-watt KNX, and part company with KHJ.
 The station was purchased in the fall of 1927 by Don Lee, a local automobile dealer who also owned KFRC (610 AM) in San Francisco and eventually accumulated 21 radio stations.
 In 1949, the broadcasting company, including KHJ, merged with RKO General.

 On December 18, 1934, KHJ was one of four stations granted permission to increase power to 5,000 watts.
 In 1941, a major reorganization of the AM band by the Federal Communications Commission (FCC, successor to the FRC), due to the implementation of the North American Regional Broadcasting Agreement, moved the station to 930 kHz, where it continues to operate.

 During Lee's ownership KHJ became the West Coast flagship station of the Mutual Broadcasting System, one of the "big four" radio networks (with CBS, NBC, and ABC) from the 1930s to the 1970s.
 George Burns, Gracie Allen, and Steve Allen appeared on KHJ, and at one point the station employed a 50-piece orchestra to accompany its musical guests.
 On a 1931 broadcast (a portion of which survives) KHJ introduced an up-and-coming singer, Bing Crosby.
 Pat Weaver (president of NBC, creator of The Today Show and The Tonight Show, and father of Sigourney Weaver) was a KHJ announcer.

+Throughout the 1950's, before becoming a successful television game show host, Bob Barker, along with his wife, Dorothy Jo, hosted a weekly audience participation show, sponsored by Southern California Edison Company.
+Dorothy Jo Barker also served as the program's producer, and sang the commercial jingles for the power company.
+It was on this program where Bob was discovered by emcee Ralph Edwards, who hired him to host a daytime version of Truth or Consequences starting on New Year's Eve, 1956, which lasted for almost two decades, and which led to his 35 years as host of The Price is Right, starting in 1972 until his retirement in 2007.